Should I pay off my mortgage or contribute more to super?

 Investing the proceeds in super

 There are strict contributions caps in super, so you may not be able to invest all the proceeds without tax penalties.
-But the bring-forward rule allows you to contribute up to $540,000 (after tax) as one lump sum within a three-year period if you’re under 651.
+The bring-forward rule allows you to contribute up to $300,000 (after tax) as one lump sum within a three-year period if you’re under 651.

 Investing the money in super can be a tax-effective option, because after you turn 60 any payments from your super are tax free.
 And if you start a pension using your super, the income generated by your super pension investments is also tax free.